 History of Hoollongapar Gibbon Sanctuary

-.
+In the year 1881, the region was declared as a Reserve Forest and was named after the Hollong tree which dominated the vegetation of the region.
+It was an integral part of the foothill forests of the Patkai mountain range and used to connect a large forest of Nagaland.
 Gradually owing to the increasing human settlements the forest became fragmented.
 Later many more plant species were added to the forest through artificial regeneration which resulted into substantial biodiversity.
 In 1900s more forest area were added to the region but it still constituted five distinct segments.
 On 30th July 1997, the forest was declared as Gibbon Wildlife Sanctuary while on 25th May 2004 it was renamed as Hoollongapar Gibbon Sanctuary.

 Flora of Hoollongapar Gibbon Sanctuary

 Hoollongapar Gibbon Sanctuary mostly comprises evergreen forest.
 Several canopy layers can be observed here.
 Hollong tree dominates the upper canopy of the forest and also includes species like Hingori, Udal, Bhelu, Sopas, Amari etc. The middle canopy is dominated by Nahar trees along with Otenga, Sassi, Selleng, Morhal, Bonbogri, Ful Gomari and other species.
-Evergreen shrubs and herbs constitute the lower canopy which includes species like Kaupat, Tora, Houka bet, Jati bet, Jengu, Dolu bamboo
+Evergreen shrubs and herbs constitute the lower canopy which includes species like Kaupat, Tora, Houka bet, Jati bet, Jengu, Dolu bamboo and many more.